Krishna-Kasera/Customer-Churn-Analytics/Analysis/Churn-Analysis-Report.md

 ## Executive Summary

-Our analysis reveals concerning customer attrition rates, with 27% of our customer base (1,732 out of 6,413 customers) having discontinued their services.
+The analysis reveals concerning customer attrition rates, with 27% of the customer base (1,732 out of 6,413 customers) having discontinued their services.
 This report examines the key patterns in customer churn and provides actionable recommendations.

 ## Key Findings

 ### Demographics and Geographic Distribution

-We've identified significant demographic disparities in our churn rates, with female customers accounting for 65% of all churned accounts.
+I've identified significant demographic disparities in the churn rates, with female customers accounting for 65% of all churned accounts.
 This suggests potential underlying issues in how our services meet the needs of our female customer base.

 Geographic analysis reveals concentrated customer losses in three primary regions: